 “I use Facebook ads for highly targeted paid traffic.
 In addition, I post regularly to Facebook and semi-regularly to Twitter, but I use those to engage further with existing leads.
 I’m happy to report that my email list is fairly close in size to my Facebook and YouTube channels.
 That is the goal — convert followers to subscribers.” – Ryan

-Cross-channel approach: In efforts to put the customer first, a cross channel approach fires on all cylinders in offering a congruent, remarkable experience that takes into consideration the customer lifecycle across multiple, strategic touch points.
+Cross-channel approach: A cross channel approach fires on all cylinders in offering a congruent experience that takes into consideration the customer lifecycle across multiple, strategic touch points.

 “We use our existing social media platforms, including Facebook Live videos, Facebook Groups, Instagram and Pinterest to drive awareness, engagement and share about the value and benefits of our products.” – Erin